singh-man/books/crackingTheCoding/16_moderate.md

 **Division**

-Of the three operations, division is certainly the hardest."The good  thing is that we can use the multiply, subtract, and negate methods now to implement divide.
+Of the three operations, division is certainly the hardest.
+The good thing is that we can use the multiply, subtract, and negate methods now to implement divide.

 We are trying to compute x where  X = a/b.
 Or, to put this another way, find x where a = bx.
 We've now changed the problem into one that can be stated with something we know how to do: *multiplication*.